Greenhouse Outreach Project

 Through a new partnership with the O’Brien Farm Foundation we are currently building our demonstration version of the Earth Sheltered Greenhouse at the O’Brien Farm in St. John’s, where it will be part of a training centre for sustainable small-scale agriculture.
 Thanks to additional funding from the federal government, this structure will have solar panels for net metering of power, a built-in rainwater irrigation system, power for lights and heat and a complete digital monitoring and control system, making the structure suitable for research into growing conditions.
 We plan to have the building complete and operational by mid-June.

-We are now able to reach out across the province to support groups in rural communities to design and prepare to build their own year-round grow space.
-Our general goal is to inspire local Food Hubs for community production and distribution of healthy food.
-Through our new non-profit communication group, Food Producers Forum, we launched the Outreach Phase and received expressions of interest from twenty-six communities, all across the province.
-We have selected six sites in Newfoundland and one in Labrador for greenhouse design and consultation.
+We are now reaching out across the province to support six groups in rural communities to design and prepare to build their own year-round grow space.
+Our general goal is to inspire local community production and distribution of healthy food.